Egoistically/Perseus/README.md

 Fancy name for a simple native library that patches Azur Lane scripts.
 Does not rely on offsets, so game updates shouldn't break it so long as no security measures are introduced.

 **I do not intend to maintain this further.
-I may (or may not) release the source code in the future, not before rewriting it from scratch though.
+The source code can be found in the `src` branch.
-Feel free to do whatever you wish with it so long as you don't mind getting banned.**
+Feel free to do whatever you wish with it.**

 ## Loading the library
 Add the following method to `UnityPlayerActivity`, anywhere above its `onCreate`: